danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 Unfortunately the business case for "upstream first" on the kernel side is completely broken.
-Not for open source, and not for any fundamental reasons, but simply because the kernel moves too slowly, is too big, drivers aren't well contained enough and therefor customer will not or even can not upgrade.
+Not for open source, and not for any fundamental reasons, but simply because the kernel moves too slowly, is too big, drivers aren't well contained enough and therefore customer will not or even can not upgrade.
+For some hardware upstreaming early enough is possible, but graphics simply moves too fast: By the time the upstreamed driver is actually in shipping distros, it's already one generation behind.
+And missing almost a year of tuning and performance improvements.
+Worse it's not just new hardware, but also GL and Vulkan versions that won't work on older kernels due to missing features, fragementing the ecosystem further.

-This means for an "upstream first" approach to shipping graphics drivers you first need to polish your driver, refactor out common components, and push it to upstream.
-Only to then pay a second team to re-add all the crap so you can ship your driver on all the old kernels, where all the helpers and new common code don't exist.

 This is entirely unlike the userspace side, where refactoring and code sharing in a cross-vendor shared upstream project actually pays off.
 Even in the short